nathanfaucett/go-routes/README.md

 		},
 	)

-	// attach middleware for only the "/carts/:cart_id[0-9]/items" urls router.Use(
+	// attach middleware for only the "/carts/:cart_id[0-9]/items" urls and above router.Use(
 		"/carts/:cart_id[0-9]/items",
 		func(a, b int) {